pzarabadip/zeoplusplus/zeovis/README.md

 It provides the documentation on the installation and usage of ZeoVis.

 ## Getting Started:
-Install VMD on your computer within a given directory.
-Compile zeo++ and copy the executable into this directory in addition to the files [ZeoVis.tcl](ZeoVis.tcl) and [ZeoVisCommands.tcl](ZeoVisCommands.tcl).
-Make sure that the executable remains named network.
+VMD and zeo++ need to be installed/compiled and available in environmental path.
+The zeo++ executable should be named network.
+[ZeoVis.tcl](ZeoVis.tcl) and [ZeoVisCommands.tcl](ZeoVisCommands.tcl) files should be present in the working directory along with the structure file which you want to use ZeoVis on it.
 To start ZeoVis, simply type the following in a shell window:
 ```
 ./vmd -e ZeoVis.tcl
 ```
+You need to provide the structure filename that can be wither in cif or cssr format.
+Then, you need to provide the desired accuracy level.

 ## Getting Help:
 The most comprehensive help is available within ZeoVis itself.
 After opening the program, simply type help to obtain a list of procedure names.
 Typing help $command_name will then display information about a given command, including